carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ## Retrieving equipment data

-The AGCO's Telemetry API is a solution where equipment data are centralized and one of it's functionalities is the retrieval of those data.
+The AGCO's Telemetry API is a solution where equipment data are centralized and one of its functionalities is the retrieval of those data.

-There is also a façade of Telemetry API, that respond with more information related to the equipment, making it easier to collect telemetry data, such as *status*, *location* and *CAN variables*.
+There is also a façade of Telemetry API, that responds with more information related to the equipment, making it easier to collect telemetry data, such as *status*, *location* and *CAN variables*.

 ### Credentials